ucsc-cgp/sync-agile-boards/README.md

 # sync-agile-boards
-This is a synchronization tool for Jira and ZenHub that is designed to complement Unito.
+Synchronizes issues between Jira and ZenHub.
+It is designed to complement Unito.
+Unito can only synchronize ZenHub information that is also stored in GitHub. _sync-agile-boards_ synchronizes the following attributes (which are not handled by Unito):

+* issue point values
+* pipeline/status
+* epic status and membership
+* and sprint/milestone status and membership

+Synchronizing sprint information depends on the existence of a sprint with identical names in both management systems.
+The user needs to verify that a sprint found in the source management system exists in the destination management system with the identical name before invoking _sync-agile-boards_.
+Sprint synchronization is not mirrored.
+ That means, if the source management system contains a sprint with name _sprint1_ but the destination managemement does not contain a sprint with that name, an issue associated with a _sprint1_ will be processed but its sprint information will remain unchanged (a warning will be logged).

-Unito can only synchronize ZenHub information that is also stored in GitHub. sync-agile-boards synchronizes issue point values, pipeline/status, epic status and membership, and sprint/milestone status, which are not handled by Unito.
-It is assumed that Unito is being used to keep the other repository data in sync: each issue should have information in the description added by Unito that links it to its match.
+It is assumed that Unito is being used to keep the other repository data synchronized: each issue should have information in the description added by Unito that links it to its match.

 ## Configuration